pawurb/rails-pg-extras-mcp/README.md

 `ENV['PG_EXTRAS_MCP_EXPLAIN_ENABLED'] = 'true'`
 `ENV['PG_EXTRAS_MCP_EXPLAIN_ANALYZE_ENABLED'] = 'true'`

 Enabling these features means that an LLM, can run arbitrary queries in your database.
 The execution context is wrapped in a transaction and rolled back, so, in theory, any data modification should not be possible.
 But it's advised to configure a read-only permission if you want to use these features.
-By specifying `ENV['RAILS_PG_EXTRAS_DATABASE_URL']` you can overwrite the default Rails ActiveRecord database connection to restrict an access scope.
+By specifying `ENV['RAILS_PG_EXTRAS_MCP_DATABASE_URL']` you can overwrite the default Rails ActiveRecord database connection to restrict an access scope:

 ## Status